Madrasa Discourses Immersion

 Current Application Cycle

 Eligibility: Any Notre Dame undergraduate with an academic interest in interreligious and intercultural dialogue may apply.
-Preference will be given to students pursuing a peace studies supplementary major or interdisciplinary minor.
-Students should be returning to the university for the following semester; seniors graduating in January are not eligible to participate.
-Applicants must have a valid passport that expires no earlier than six months after the travel dates of the international intensive.
+Depending on application volume, preference might be given to students pursuing a peace studies supplementary major or interdisciplinary minor and students pursuing the global affairs supplementary major with a concentration in peace studies.
+Students should be returning to the university for the following semester; seniors who are graduating in May are not eligible to participate.
 Students who have previously participated are eligible to apply again.

 Questions: Email Anna K. Van Overberghe, Assistant Director for Academic Administration and Undergraduate Studies, at firstname.lastname@example.org.